-Note: Short term ( $\leq 1$ year); medium term (1-5 years); long term (> 5 years).
+Note: Short term (≤ 1 year); medium term (1 -5 years); long term (>5 years)

-3. Empirical results
+4. Empirical Results

-3.1.
-Determinants of SMEs credit accessibility Result of the logistic estimation for the determinants of credit accessibility for SMEs and marginal effect is presented in Table 5.
+4.1.
+Determinants of SMEs Credit Accessibility

+Result of the Logistic estimation for the determinants of credit accessibility for SMEs and marginal effect is presented in Table 5.
 The statistically significant factors affecting the SMEs' ability to borrow include gender and education level of the owners/managers, firm size, sector, and network with banks and customers.